ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

   The validation follows the procedure specified in {{rs-c}}.
 If such validation fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}) and it MUST abort the EDHOC session.

-  Editor's note: Instead of ERR\_CODE = 1, consider to use ERR\_CODE = 3 "Access Denied" defined in draft-ietf-lake-authz
+  Editor's note: Instead of ERR\_CODE = 1, consider using ERR\_CODE = 3 "Access Denied" defined in draft-ietf-lake-authz

 ## Reverse Message Flow {#reverse}